DropMyEmail/dropmyemail-documentation/aps/faq/index.md

 ### How about disk usage?

 We remove the emails from the journal account once we have archived them.
 They do not add to the disk space on your servers.

+### How to remove email from archive?

+If you do not wish to keep emails archived with Dropmyemail anymore, you can remove it via Customer Controller Panel (CCP).
+Please note that the mailbox must remain in OSA before trying to remove it from Dropmyemail archives.
+Once you remove it, you loose all the archives of the email.

+If you wish to continue accessing the existing email archives, we recommend you to de-activate particular email address at Dropmyemail Dashboard by selecting the particular mail box and clicking De-Activate button.

+In your CCP, check the tick box of already enabled email and then click on Remove button.
+Removal process might take few minutes to complete.

+If you have already deleted your mailbox from OSA and need to remove email from Dropmyemail archives, please contact our <a href="mailto:support@dropmyemail.com">support team</a>.